Hwanghae Line: History

 Chōtetsu then began expanding its network around Haeju.
-First, a 7.5 km line from East Haeju to Haeju Port at Ryongdangp'o was opened on 12 November 1931, after which construction began eastwards from Haeju to create a southern connection to the Gyeongui Line, the state-owned Chōsen Government Railway's main line from Gyeongseong to Sinuiju and on to Andong, Manchukuo.
+First, a 7.5 km line from East Haeju to Haeju Port at Ryongdangp'o was opened on 12 November 1931, after which construction began eastwards from Haeju to create a southern connection to the Gyeongui Line, the state-owned Chōsen Government Railway's main line from Keijō to Sinuiju and on to Andong, Manchukuo.
 The first section of this new narrow gauge line, from East Haeju to Yeon'an, was opened on 21 December 1931.

 The second section involved much more intensive work, as a bridge had to be built across the Ryesong River.
 Thirty-five girders were supplied by Japanese locomotive manufacturer Kisha Seizō, and the line was finally opened on 1 September 1932, running from Yeon'an across the new bridge to connect to the Gyeongui Line at Toseong (later renamed Gaepung).
 A 2.3 km extension west from East Haeju to Haeju was opened on 1 July 1933.
 Chōtetsu then added three new stations, opening Seobyeon Station (later renamed Dongpo), 6.1 km south of East Haeju, on 11 May 1934 (now called Wangsin), and Sindeok Station between Sinwon and Haseong, 3.5 km from Sinwon, on 11 August 1935.

 Expansion then headed west from Haeju, with a 19.3 km stretch of new line from Haeju to Chwiya that was opened on 11 December 1936.
 The northwestern area was not left ignored, as just over a month later, a 17.7 km extension from Sugyo to Jangyeon was opened on 21 January 1937.
 Finally, on 10 May 1937 a 0.7 km branch was opened from Dongpo to Jeongdo, followed by a 24.2 km extension from Chwiya to Ongjin nine days later.

 Chōtetsu sold the Hwanghae Line network to Sentetsu on 1 April 1944, which absorbed the Hwanghae Line network and split it up, giving each section a new name: